 Discrimination exists today and will continue to exist as long as people want it to.

 On a Friday night, friends and I went to a Karaoke bar in Rigby, Idaho.
-We were excited for the night as there is not many places to sing Karaoke.
+We were excited for the night of karaoke singing.
 It was fun and exciting as we saw our friends get up and sing.
-Two friends got up and sang the classic song, “The Macarena”.
-Then the atmosphere changed.
+Two friends got up and sang the classic song, “The Macarena”… Thats when the atmosphere changed.

 People were so upset that they went a grabbed the manager.
-We were then stopped to check our I.Ds.
+We were then stopped and I.D. checked.
 Most of us were older than 21.
-While only two of our twelve friends did not have I.Ds.
+While only two out of our twelve friends did not have I.Ds.
 After checking our I.Ds an older woman approached us and told us to leave.
 She proceeded to yell at us to get out of the parking lot and off the property.

 Sadly, this is something that is far to common.
 I have been given looks many of times when I have been in a predominately Caucasian area but nothing like this.